petrvanblokland/DesignDesignSpace/Program2018.md

 #### October (On location Den Bosch NL)

 This is a closed workshop for Master Students Graphic Design St. Joost.
 Five days of lesson, spread over 4 weeks, will challenge the students to take one or more of their graphic designs and then design the algorithms that either automate production or can be used to generate alternative versions of their original design.
-These algorithms will be translated into Python coding, for which a sequence of short exercises studied to learn systax and code patterns.
+These algorithms will be translated into Python coding, for which a sequence of short exercises are offered to learn syntax and code patterns.

 ---
 <a name="programming-typography"></a>
 ### Programming typography (1 week)
 #### October 1-8 (Online, 16 places left) &#36;900

-Take one of your more complex typographic projects, that you previously made manual in InDesign.
+Take one of your more complex typographic projects, that you have previously manually made in InDesign.
 Then ask yourself how the design and production could have been automated using your own scripts?
 And how much more alternatives could you have visualized?
 And how much less boring production it would have cost you.
 This one week workshop shows directions to get algorithms to work, for the parts you shouldn’t want to do as designer.
-And safe your time for real design work.
+And save your time for real design work.
 Some experience with DrawBot coding is recommended, but not required for the week of study.

 *The online workshop builds up from an intensive mixture of personal hangouts, group hangouts, live online presentations by teachers and students, code and document sharing through GitHub and presentations through documents and movies.*

-*Each study concludes with an online presentation hangout to all participants and guests and results that can be made public will remain visible through the website of the project.*
+*Each study concludes with an online presentation hangout for all participants and guests and results that can be made public and will remain visible through the website of the project.*

 ---
-<a name="project-management-for-typedesigners"></a>
+<a name="project-management-for-type-designers"></a>
-### Project management for typedesigners (1 day + 1 week + intermediate support)
+### Project management for type designers (1 day + intermediate support + 1 week)
 #### October 15 and October 22-29 (Online, 16 places left) &#36;1.200

 You have this challenging complex design project to work on.
-It is really interesting and rewarding, but also hard to get control about planning and quality.
-Especially if the project runs over a longer period of time and if there is other people involved.
+It is really interesting and rewarding, but it is hard to get planning and quality under control.
+Especially if the project runs over a longer period of time and if there are other people involved.
-This workshop addressed techniques to get this control, and even better make the iterations and failues feed back into your knowledge base and skill set.
+This workshop addresses techniques to get this control, and even better, to make the iterations and failures feed back into your knowledge base and skill set.

 *The online workshop builds up from an intensive mixture of personal hangouts, group hangouts, live online presentations by teachers and students, code and document sharing through GitHub and presentations through documents and movies.*